Research Output per year

 Jonathan G. Heaney joined the Sociology team at Queen's in September, 2014, a few months after his PhD graduation.
 He returned to education as a mature student in 2004 and completed a BA (Hons) in Sociology & Politics, and Economics, at the National University of Ireland, Galway in 2007.
 He was awarded a ('double') first, and, subsequently, a departmental fellowship towards postgraduate study (worth €10,000) for finishing 'top' of his graduating year in Sociology & Politics.
 He was awarded a PhD in Sociology & Politics from NUI Galway in 2014.
 This project, which was funded by an Irish Research Council 'Government of Ireland Scholarship' Scheme, was a study of emotions and social change in late modernity in general, and the Republic of Ireland in particular.
 Aspects of this project will feature in a forthcoming monograph, provisionally titled Emotions & Power: Habitus and Change in Late Modernity, which is currently under contract with Routledge.

 My primary research interests are interdisciplinary, and lie in social, sociological and political theory, and at the intersections of sociology and politics.
 Emotion and power, along with affect and habitus, remain central to my ongoing research agenda, within the political sociology of affect and emotions.
 My article on the theme of emotions and power, published in the Journal of Political Power in 2011 (and still one of the ‘most read’ and ‘most cited’ of that journal’s papers) subsequently lead to a special issue in 2013 (later republished as a book in 2014) on this same theme, edited by myself and Prof. Helena Flam (Leipzig).
 I also contributed a chapter on emotions and nationalism to an important edited book on the political sociology of emotions in 2013.
+More recently, I have published a paper on the deployment of emotion by politicians as a form of power within political fields.

 I have a number of publications under review and/or in preparation.
 These include theoretical papers on a processual approach to affect and emotion, to more empirical work on narrative interviews and social change.